C9198-Mete/MY-AWS-09-21/aws/hands-on/11_01_2021_S3_1/README_S3_1.md

 At the end of the this hands-on training, students will be able to;

-- create a S3 bucket,
+- create a S3 bucket

-- upload and customize files to S3 bucket,
+- upload and customize files to S3 bucket

 - deploy static Website on S3,

 - set the S3 bucket policies,

-- configure S3 bucket with versioning options,
+- configure S3 bucket with versioning options

-- monitor logging records,
+- monitor logging records

 ## Outline